MSDN-WhiteKnight/ErrLib/README.md

 - You must use LIB and DLL file version matching your project target architecture (x86/x64) and configuration type (Debug/Release)
 - ErrLib dynamically links to Visual C++ 2012 Standard Library (CRT) - debug or release depending on version.
 This means, either target machines must have Visual C++ 2012 Redistributable installed, or you must redistribute its DLLs along with your application.
 For any other deployment option, rebuid project from sources, changing configuration accordingly.
 - You can use ErrLib via LoadLibrary/GetProcAddress if you really want, but don't call FreeLibrary.
-Unloading ErrLib before process termination is not supportted.
+Unloading ErrLib before process termination is not supported.

 Simple usage example: